swiftlang/swift-evolution/proposals/0NNN-default-target-settings.md

 The desired configuration for the vast majority of package authors is the same.
-Begin with a core list of settings that define baseline behaviors, along with per-target refinements to that list, if needed.
+Begin with a core list of settings that define baseline behaviors, along with per-target refinements to that list as needed.

 The package manifest API should provide a way to express this directly.